-"This is the first time that the Court of Justice has had an opportunity to rule on this matter, and it is a milestone on the road to full equality for same sex families across Europe," said Brussels-based White & Case partner Jacquelyn MacLennan, the Firm's Global Pro Bono Practice Leader, who led a team providing pro bono advice to Adrian Coman, Clai Hamilton and Romanian NGO ACCEPT in their case before the Court of Justice.
+"This is the first time that the Court of Justice has had an opportunity to rule on this matter, and it is a milestone on the road to full equality for same sex families across Europe," said Brussels-based White & Case partner Jacquelyn MacLennan, the Firm's Global Pro Bono Practice Leader.
+MacLennan with support from Brussels associates Florence Humblet and Pierre Pecheux, provided pro bono advice to Adrian Coman, Clai Hamilton and Romanian NGO ACCEPT in their case before the Court of Justice.

-The case concerns Romanian national Coman, who married his long term partner, US citizen Clai Hamilton, in Brussels in 2010.
+The case concerns Romanian national, Coman, who married his long-term partner, US citizen Clai Hamilton, in Brussels in 2010.
 Coman wanted to return to Romania, but Romanian authorities refused to issue him with the necessary documents in order to enable him to work and reside there permanently with his spouse.
 The EU's free movement directive permits EU citizens exercising their free movement rights to bring their spouses with them.
-However the Romanian authorities refused to grant Hamilton a right of residence on the ground that in Romania he could not be considered as the 'spouse' of an EU citizen, since Romania does not allow same-sex marriage.
+The Romanian authorities, however, refused to grant Hamilton a right of residence on the ground that in Romania he could not be considered the 'spouse' of an EU citizen, since Romania does not allow same-sex marriage.

 Coman and Hamilton, represented by the Romanian NGO ACCEPT, brought an appeal before the Romanian courts challenging the decision of the Romanian authorities.
 The Romanian Constitutional Court asked the EU Court of Justice whether Hamilton should be recognised as the spouse of an EU citizen and granted a right of permanent residence in Romania under EU law.

 "While this case does not require EU Member States to accept same-sex marriage," said MacLennan, "it provides equal treatment for same-sex married couples when exercising their EU free movement and residence rights, and is an important step on the journey to equality for families across Europe."